williaml12/AI_Portfolio_Website/README.md

 -    what's your contact?

 ## Getting Started
-In this tutorial, you’ll learn how to build a portfolio with:
+In this website, you’ll learn how to build a portfolio with:

 1. An AI-powered chatbot that includes custom data, such as a self-introduction
 2. Animations